EnKrypt/Botato/README.md

 *`shellPrefix`* : Delimiter used for signifying the beginning of a shell command.
 Directives starting with the character(s) in this option is acknowledged only if there is an interactive shell mode active on the bot.

+*`nickSeperator`* : Delimiter used to separate nicks in [the command syntax](#commands) to target only specific bots.
+Note that doing so is optional, and when no separated nicks are mentioned, all bots in the network will perform the given command.

 *`usePassword`* : Set this to `true` to use password protection.
 Any person on the network who wishes to control the bot needs to use the `!auth` command with the right password (see below).
 The hostmask of the user is registered in case of IRC to prevent identity theft.
 The person will then be able to issue shell commands to the bot for as long as that session persists.

 *`password`* : Used along with the `usePassword` option if it is set to `true` to specify the value of the password.
 The password is intentionally used directly as cleartext to emphasize that it should be used more like an authorization code than a layer of security.
 Remember that anyone having physical access to your device has already crossed the potential to deal harm that botato offers.